Cappella (band): 2022-present: Second comeback and new music

 In January 2022, the group revealed on their Instagram page that Lis Birks would step down as a performer and instead manage the band alongside Bortolotti.
-Simultanesouly, the group introduced the new lineup of singer Vikki Waters and rapper Steve Lewis.
+Simultaneously, the group introduced the new lineup of singer Vikki Waters and rapper Steve Lewis.
 The group embarked on a European tour from March through October.
 In June, Lewis left the group and was replaced with Jay McCurdy.
 In May 2023, Cappella announced they were working on their first single in nearly 20 years, titled "Happy Phonk".
 The song was released on 13 October 2023.
 In November 2023, McCurdy left the group and was replaced with Andrew "Aggz" Gidney.
-Simultaneously, DJ Aroxx (Andy Critchlow) was announced as an addition to support the line-up on stage for occasional shows!.
-The group released a rework of the hit U & me in may 2025, with vikki waters and jay kurdy on vocals!
-The group released their new single 'Stay Mine' in June 2025 vocals from lead singer vikki waters, raps vocal jay kurdy, which was complimented by a music video!
-A new member added, Rikki Dallas, who also featuresin the musoc video.
-The new single hit no1 on the itunes dance charts in Ireland and number 3 in finland.
+Simultaneously, DJ Aroxx (Andy Critchlow) was announced as an addition to support the line-up on stage for occasional shows.
+On 20 June 2025, in collaboration with Luv Foundation UK and Ruff Loaderz, the group released "Stay Mine", a cover of a 1994 song of the same name by Mary House feat.
+Gloria.
+At the same time, Aggz had left the group and a new rapper was introduced, Rikki Dallas, who appears in the music video of the song alongside Vikki.
+However, the rap performance was performed by Jay McCurdy, and a version re-recorded with Dallas was not made.